Nightclub Fires Fast Facts

 January 31, 2006 - Daniel Biechele, former manager of the Great White, agrees to plead guilty to 100 counts of misdemeanor manslaughter.

-May 10, 2006 - Daniel Biechele is sentenced to 15 years in prison, with 11 years suspended, to be followed by three years of probation.
+May 10, 2006 - Biechele is sentenced to 15 years in prison, with 11 years suspended, to be followed by three years of probation.

 September 20, 2006 - Rhode Island Attorney General Patrick Lynch announces that Michael and Jeffrey Derderian will enter no-contest pleas to 100 counts of involuntary manslaughter each.
 Under the deal, Michael Derderian will be sentenced to four years in prison and three years on probation, with the rest of a 15-year sentence suspended, Lynch said.
 Jeffery Derderian won't go to prison -- his 10-year sentence will be suspended, although he faces three years of probation and 500 hours of community service.